 Skyrocketing Housing Costs

-The current minimum wage in Massachusetts is $12.75/hour and approximately one-third of our MA workforce earns the minimum wage.
-In 2020, a full-time minimum wage worker will earn $26,520, pre-tax.
-At this rate, you would have to work 139 hours per week to afford the Boston FMR: more than three full-time jobs.
-The maximum amount a full-time minimum wage worker with only one full-time job can only afford $663/month in rent.
+The current minimum wage in Massachusetts is $13.50/hour and approximately one-third of our MA workforce earns the minimum wage.
+In 2021, a full-time minimum wage worker will earn $28,080, pre-tax.
+At this rate, you would have to work 133 hours per week to afford the Boston FMR: more than three full-time jobs.
+The maximum amount a full-time minimum wage worker with only one full-time job can only afford $702/month in rent.